Bert Warwick

-Arthur "Bert" Warwick (March 1901 – June 16, 1963) was a Canadian Football League head coach, league executive, and a member of the Canadian Football Hall of Fame.
+Arthur Herbert Warwick (March 1901 – June 16, 1963) was a Canadian Football League head coach, league executive, and a member of the Canadian Football Hall of Fame.

+Career

 Warwick played quarterback at St. John's College.
 In 1934 he began coaching the Manitoba YMHA football team.
 Warwick then took over the reins at St. Paul's College and then served as an assistant coach with the Winnipeg Blue Bombers.
 He served as the team's head coach in 1945 and led it to the Grey Cup final, losing out to the Toronto Argonauts.